Chromium trioxide dossier

 - impaired lung capacity of lung function

 NS considers it important that current and former employees can trust in all the measures that have been taken and will be taken, and that there will be total clarity with regards to present and past health risks.
 We do not want anything to be overlooked.
 That is why the chromium trioxide approach used within NS is being tested by a committee of independent experts.
 Precisely because employees are worried, NS wants to be totally transparent.
 The independent commission, which consists of a medical toxicologist, a representative of the Works Council and a representative from FNV/Bureau Beroepsiekten, was formed in December 2015 and reports on its findings and recommendations in the form of progress reports.
-The progress report for the period December 2015 - November 2016 will be published on this website in the near future.
+The progress report for the period December 2015 - November 2016 can be viewed by clicking on Downloads at the bottom of this page.

-- Independent Commission - Chromium trioxide Report 1 (pdf, 1 MB)
+- Progress Report 1 - Independent Chromium Trioxide Committee (pdf, 1 MB)

 - Chromium trioxide newsletter February 2017 (pdf, 55 kB)